ttomtsis/DVDApplication/README.md

 2) The '**containerized profile**' should be used when the application is containerised in docker or deployed in Kubernetes It is similar to the default profile but contains some extra properties ( i.e. graceful shutdown ).

+3) The '**native profile**' is **to be used in conjunction with the native executables and images**.
+All the above still apply to it as far as configuration is concerned.
+You can select the native profile in windows powershell like this:
+`$env:SPRING_PROFILES_ACTIVE="native"`.
+This profile by default uses an H2 database but can be configured like the containerized profile.

-A dummy root CA certificate is provided in the `tls` folder.
+A dummy root CA certificate is provided in the `resources/tls` directory.
 You can install this in your system.
 There is also a server certificate provided, which has been signed by the dummy CA. Feel free replace those certificates as needed.
-**The inscructions provided below concern only Windows**.
+**The scripts provided below were created for the Windows OS**.

 ## Database configuration
 To use a normal database you must configure the application to use your credentials when connecting to the